markski1/SAMonitor/README.md

 The server browser is available at https://sam.markski.ar

-It is still at a very early stage.
-Eventually it'll have filtering among other features.

 It consumes the public API endpoints listed below.

 It is written in HTMX and PHP, which provides a very lightweight website where logic largely runs on the server side.
-Ideal for the types of computers and phones to be expected in regions where San Andreas remains popular.
+Ideal for the types of computers and phones to be expected in regions where San Andreas Multiplayer remains popular.

 ## Masterlist

 We offer a masterlist alternative, at `http://gateway.markski.ar/api/GetMasterlist`.

 You may specify a `version` parameter.
-Example: `http://sam.markski.ar/api/GetMasterlist?version=0.3.7`
+Example: `http://gateway.markski.ar/api/GetMasterlist?version=0.3.7`

 It is a relatively high-quality masterlist, since rather than functioning as a hastily-updated text file or database, it only provides servers which are actively running.
 Servers which failed to be online in the last ~6 hours are not included in this list (but are re-added when they return).

 If you wish to use SAMonitor's masterlist in SA-MP, check out [SA-MP Masterlist Fix](https://github.com/spmn/sa-mp_masterlist_fix)!

-## GET Endpoints
+## API Endpoints

 All of these endpoints are located at `http://sam.markski.ar/api/`.

-Note that this endpoint ONLY replies to standard http queries.
+Note that this endpoint ONLY replies to standard GET http queries.
 If that doesn't work, try `http://gateway.markski.ar/api/`.
 Both return the same data, but `gateway` does not go benefit from Cloudflare's network, which may make it slower.

 ### GetAllServers